 Attendee Policy:

-Chamber programs are privately sponsored events with a structured format.
+Chamber programs/events are privately sponsored events with a structured format.
 No demonstrations or other disruptions will be tolerated.
-Violation of this policy may result in the attendee's removal from the premises without refund, in addition to possible legal remedies.
+Violation of this policy may result in the attendee's removal from the premises or virtual program/event without refund, in addition to possible legal remedies.

 Photo Policy: